Five Forward-thinking Ohio Cities Power ePermitting with ViewPoint Cloud

 Leedham and his team in Hudson were also able to hit the ground running using the software’s easy drag-and-drop interface.

 “The software has been so easy to configure in comparison with our legacy system, which was very cumbersome,” says Leedham.
 “With the drag-and-drop design of ViewPoint Cloud it’s so easy to make workflows.
 It’s just more advanced technology.
 The toolsets that are available now in comparison with the the technology that was developed 10 years ago–it’s night and day difference.”

 These Ohio communities also saw the opportunity to provide better digital feedback to their citizens while lightening their internal workload.

 “There’s a visual feedback mechanism built into the software that allows customers to see exactly who’s reviewing their permit, how long it’s been, and how much longer it might be,” explains Ralley.
 “We’re very excited about that, because a lot of our daily workload is phone calls for people to set up an inspection or inquire about the status of their permit.
 We think the nature of our work is going to change significantly when implementing this new product.”

-With the recent addition of the City of Oxford, Ohio now has four cities using ViewPoint Cloud to power their online permitting, licensing, and code enforcement.
+With the recent additions of the cities of Fairfield and Bexley, ViewPoint Cloud now powers online permitting, licensing, and code enforcement in five Ohio communities.
 Not only can residents and businesses use the same login to do permitting in any of these communities, but city staff can also share and compare forms, workflows, and analytics.
 This is the type of efficiency and collaboration we hope to see from forward-thinking municipalities in Ohio and all across the country.